ThomasVitale/cartographer-blueprints/README.md

 ### Source (Flux)

-* `source-template`: it uses Flux to keep track of _application_ changes to a Git or OCI repository and make the source available internally in the cluster.
+* `supplychain-source-template`: it uses Flux to keep track of _application_ changes to a Git or OCI repository and make the source available internally in the cluster.
 * `delivery-source-template`: it uses Flux to keep track of _configuration_ changes to a Git or OCI repository and make the source available internally in the cluster.

 ### Image (kpack)